 What is the Paycheck Protection Program?

-The Paycheck Protection Program (“PPP”) is a loan program created by the federal CARES Act that authorizes up to $349 billion in forgivable loans to nonprofits, among other business entities, to pay their employees and cover certain other core expenses during the COVID-19 crisis.
-All loan terms are the same for everyone.
+The Paycheck Protection Program (“PPP”) is a loan program created by the federal CARES Act, which authorized $349 billion in forgivable loans to nonprofits, among other business entities, to pay their employees and cover certain other core expenses during the COVID-19 crisis.

 The first wave of PPP funding was exhausted on April 16, 2020.
 The government approved $310 billion of new funding for the PPP on April 24, 2020.
 On April 27, 2020, the SBA resumed accepting PPP applications from participating lenders.
-About one fifth of the new PPP funding is earmarked for smaller banks, smaller credit unions, and community financial institutions that provide financing to underserved and economically disadvantaged communities.
-The new funding is expected to be exhausted soon.
+About one fifth of the second round of PPP funding was earmarked for smaller banks, smaller credit unions, and community financial institutions that provide financing to underserved and economically disadvantaged communities.

 How large can my loan be?